Trump levels political attack on Rob Reiner in inflammatory post after his killing

 When Nancy Pelosi’s husband, Paul Pelosi, was attacked by an intruder looking for the former House speaker at the family’s San Francisco home in 2022 and beaten over the head with a hammer, Trump later mocked the attack.

-That's in despite of his comments after the assassination of conservative activist Charlie Kirk earlier this year.
+That's despite his comments after the assassination of conservative activist Charlie Kirk earlier this year.
 Trump said Kirk's killing was “the tragic consequence of demonizing those with whom you disagree.”

 His administration then sought consequences for people who were critical of Kirk or even celebrated his killing.